Sunleys/Sunleys_Art-Audio/README.md

 - Making decisions about the art of maps
 - Making decisions about the art of the characters
-- Create sprite sheets and xml documents of some characters: Middle Link and enemies
+- Create sprite sheet and xml document of the enemies
 - Create maps from Tiled

 ### Maps